 Made In is a direct-to-consumer brand founded by a Kickstart campaign in 2016.
 Since then, they've expanded their stainless cookware and knives to include carbon steel, nonstick, and copper cookware, as well as bakeware, glassware, flatware, and cooking utensils.

-Probably the first thing to know here is that not all Made In products are made in the USA.
-In fact, the only Made In product made in the USA is their clad stainless cookware--and according to their site, not even all the clad stainless pieces are made here (we weren't able to determine which pieces aren't).
+Probably the first thing to know is that not all Made In products are made in the USA.
+In fact, the only Made In product made in the USA is their clad stainless cookware--and according to their site, not even all the clad stainless pieces are made here, though unfortunately, we weren't able to determine which pieces aren't.
 Their carbon steel pans are made in France and their nonstick pans are made in Italy.
 So while they don't have any products made in China, their products are definitely not 100% made in the USA.

 Made In is not the best bet if you want American-made cookware.
 With the way they package their cookware sets--that is, with clad stainless, carbon steel, and nonstick pieces all together--it's difficult, if not impossible, to buy a Made In set that's fully made in the USA.

-Also, before buying, you should know that carbon steel is generally much less expensive than the Made In prices: you can find a 12-inch carbon steel skillet on Amazon for $20-$40 less than the Made In price (and like cast iron, all carbon steel is pretty much the same, so there's no real reason to pay a higher price for it).
+Also, before buying, you should know that many brands of carbon steel are less expensive than the Made In prices: you can find a 12-inch carbon steel skillet on Amazon for $20-$40 less than the Made In price (and other than thickness, all carbon steel is pretty much the same, so there's no real reason to pay a higher price for it).

-So even if you like the idea of buying a set that contains stainless and carbon steel, and possibly nonstick, too--and don't mind that not all the pieces are made here--you're probably paying too much for it.
+So even if you like the idea of buying a set that contains stainless and carbon steel, and possibly nonstick, too--and don't mind that not all the pieces are made here--you may be paying too much for it.

 About the clad stainless cookware: Made In stainless is 5-ply with 3 inner layers of aluminum.
 The walls are 2.7mm thick (which is 0.1mm thicker than All-Clad, probably intentionally).
-The cookware has a huge, loyal following and tends to get great reviews--but most of it is not made in the US.
+The cookware has a huge, loyal following and tends to get great reviews.

 If you want to learn more about Made In cookware, see our article Made In Vs. Misen: Which Is Better?